This document is for interviewers who are conducting interviews or take-home projects with CoderPad.

 CoderPad is a technical interview platform that assesses candidates throughout the hiring process.
-It functions like common development software that programmers use, like an IDE, and allows developers, data scientists, and other technical candidates to showcase their programming skills.
+It functions like an Integrated Development Environment (IDE) and allows developers, data scientists, and other technical candidates to showcase their programming skills.

 A pad is a session where the candidate and interviewer write and run code – either during a live collaborative interview or a take-home project.

 You write code in the left-hand pane, run code with the ‘Run’ button, and view output in the right-hand pane.
 You’ll use a new pad for each interview or assessment you give to a candidate.